FlashDragons/FlashDragons/README.md

 -   Java Edition ID: Flash_ Dragons, Bedlock Edition ID: FlashDragons.
 Perhaps one day you will encounter me on a certain server.
 - 👀 I’m interested in Java and Python.
 Currently, computer classes in school are teaching Python, so I plan to learn Java later.
 -   My goal is to be able to write modules in Minecraft.
-- 🌱 I’m currently learning pharmacy, this is my professional course.
+- 🌱 I’m currently learning pharmacy, which is my professional course.
 - 💞️ I’m looking to collaborate on modules writing.
 Of course, I don't know Java yet.
 - 📫 I don't have my own personal website, but I provided some of my commonly used social accounts.